 Our servers are hosted with SoftLayer in the United States.
-The data center is SAS 70 Type II compliant.
+The data center is SAS 70 Type II and SSAE 16 compliant.
 The data center and network infrastructure are complete with power redundancy, HVAC, fire suppression, restricted access, network connectivity and 24x7 security monitoring.

 The network layer is continually filtered and monitored for potential denial of service attacks.
 Firewalls on each server are locked down tightly, allowing only necessary services to pass through.

 Intervals’ developers are continually optimizing the application layer for security and performance.
 We implement up-to-date safeguards against common attacks such as SQL injections and cross site scripting.
 And we adhere to coding guidelines set forth by the OWASP project.

 Our servers undergo quarterly security scans by the McAfee PCI Certification Service to meet the requirements of Visa and MasterCard’s Payment Card Industry (PCI) Data Security Standard.
 Server scans use a three-step process that includes dynamic port scanning, port-level network services vulnerability testing, and web application vulnerability testing.